The ultimate guide on the psychology behind marketing and sales.

 Borrow Other People’s Authority

-If you don’t have a position of authority, you can still use authority to your advantage by borrowing other people’s position of authority.
+If you don’t have a position of authority, you can still use influence to your advantage by borrowing other people’s position of authority.
 How?
 By doing joint ventures or even just getting testimonials from authority figures.

 For example, maybe you have a diet guide.
 You can have medical doctors and nutritionists review it and offer their testimonials.